Marion Jollès Grosjean: Television career

 Marion Jollès began working on the channel Eurosport.
 She then presented in 2005 on TF1 a short program about road safety La bonne conduite.
 She was also chosen the same year to present the weekly program Automoto.
 Since March 2009, she co-hosted the program F1 à la Une with Denis Brogniart.
 She also did her beginnings at the Spanish Grand Prix in Barcelona.
 Fluent in English and appreciated by many Formula One pilots, she was able to interview a number of them at the starting grid of the paddocks.

 She presents from September 2009 to 2014 the program Confessions intimes on TF1.
 Since January 2010, she co-hosts L'Affiche du jour with Christian Jeanpierre, a program devoted to soccer.
 During the 2010 FIFA World Cup in South Africa, she hosts the program alone in studio, with Christian Jeanpierre and Arsène Wenger both on the spot via a screen.
 During that period, she also presented the similar evening program titled L'Affiche du soir, broadcast on the third part of the evening.

 From March 2012 to June 2013, she presents the new version of Automoto on TF1 with Denis Brogniart.
 In December 2014, she is the substitute presenter of the results of lottery and EuroMillions, replacing the main presenters during the holiday periods of the year.

 Personal life

-Marion Jollès married French-Swiss auto racing driver Romain Grosjean on 27 June 2012 in Chamonix France: the couple having been together for three years.
+After three years of dating, Jollès married French-Swiss auto racing driver Romain Grosjean on 27 June 2012 in Chamonix, France.
 She added his family name to hers.
-They have two sons, Sacha, born on 29 July 2013, and Simon, born on 16 May 2015.
-In July 2017, she announced expecting her third child.
-She gave birth to a girl named Camille on 31 December 2017.
+They have three children, a son born on 29 July 2013, another son born on 16 May 2015, and a daughter born on 31 December 2017.